 Best places for photos in Fort Worth

-Magnolia Street is Fort Worth is filled with many cute shops and fun murals.
-It is very similar to Bishop Arts district in Dallas.
+Magnolia Street in Fort Worth is filled with many cute shops and fun murals.
+It is very similar to Bishop Arts District in Dallas.
 We love getting vegan food at Spiral Diner.
 Melt Ice cream had a yellow wall that you can’t miss and this coffee and amor which is the perfect backdrop for coffee lovers.

 Downtown Fort Worth

-The Sundance Square in downtown Forth Worth has some of the best spots in Fort Worth to a take picture for Instagram or otherwise.
+The Sundance Square in downtown Fort Worth has some of the best spots in Fort Worth to take a picture for Instagram or otherwise.
 The buildings are stunning, streets clean and people super friendly.
 The cascading fountains in Fort Worth Water Gardens at Commerce St is another cool place to take some photos.

 Fort Worth Zoo